-The Study presents 20 recommendations for consideration by the City to help implement Housing Element 2023-2031 subprograms HE 1.7 and 1.8.
-The recommendations are intended to provide the City with a menu of possible strategies and are based on best practices utilized in other jurisdictions.
+As noted above, the Study presents recommendations for consideration by the City to help implement Housing Element 2023-2031 subprograms HE 1.7 and 1.8.
+The recommendations are intended to provide decision-makers with a menu of possible strategies and are based on best practices utilized in other jurisdictions.
 The recommendations are split between HE Program 1.7 and 1.8, but many recommendations broadly apply to both programs.
 The recommendations are organized by topic area and are summarized below.